ralfebert/TinyHTTP/README.md

 # TinyHTTP

 TinyHTTP is lightweight library for making network calls with URLSession.
-Its designed to make JSON/REST calls in iOS apps in a controller-owned-networking style design easy and straightforward.
-It comes with customizable defaults for common tasks like activity indication and error handling out of the box:
+Its designed to make JSON/REST calls in iOS apps in a controller-owned-networking style easy and straightforward.
+It comes with an UIKit integration that provides customizable defaults for common tasks like activity indication and error handling out of the box:

 <img src="https://raw.githubusercontent.com/ralfebert/TinyHTTP/master/Docs/todos-loading.png" width="250">